12 min read

 A lot of couples struggle to talk about their sex lives, especially when there are issues present.
 This isn’t strange – most of us weren’t taught how to talk about intimacy.
 However, it’s an important skill to learn as couples who talk about sex often have better sex (and more of it).
 A sex therapist can help you both become better at communicating about sex, as well as treat any sexual problems either you and/or your partner have.

 The easiest way to find a sex therapist is to do a quick google search.
 Specify whether you want one in your local area or if you would like to meet one online.
+You can also use a directory such as AASECT.org to find sex therapists based in the US.

 While sex therapy isn’t a quick fix – it can vary tremendously in length.
 Sometimes all you need is a session or two to get your sex drive back or start orgasming again.
-However for a lot of people, you’re looking at a longer commitment of 1-2 years.
+However, for a lot of people, you’re looking at a longer commitment of 1-2 years.

 The length of sex therapy also depends on your sex therapists’ background and the modality they use.
-For instance, if you see a therapist specialized in CBT you likely won’t have as many sessions as someone who is educated in psychodynamic therapy.
+For instance, if you see a therapist specialsing in CBT you likely won’t have as many sessions as someone who is educated in psychodynamic therapy.

 At the end of the day it’s important to note that while sex therapy may vary in length – if the solution is going to be sustainable, you’re looking at spending at least 3 months in order to see change and maintain it.

 Get instant access to expert advice, delivered directly to your inbox when you download The Desire Test.
+Unsubscribe anytime.

 With 8 years of experience as a sex therapist and coach - Leigh helps her clients create stress-free, shame-free, pressure-free sex lives, through her unique combination of sexological science, & psychotherapeutic & coaching tools.